Mel Wakabayashi: Collegiate

 Wakabayashi was known for his ability to avoid penalties.
-In three years of collegiate hockey, Wakabayashi received only one penalty, a tripping call in his sophomore season.
+In three years of collegiate hockey, he received only one penalty, a tripping call in his sophomore season.
 He later recalled, "Since I started playing hockey in pee wees, my coaches really banged it into my head that I was supposed to score the goals, not try to knock the big guys around and end up getting hurt or getting a penalty.
 I remember very clearly the feeling of sitting in that penalty box-and how much I realized I didn't like sitting in that box!"

 In a 2002 profile, writer John U. Bacon wrote that Wakabayashi "is perhaps the most unlikely star in the long history of Michigan sports, and surely one of the most inspirational."
 Former teammate Dean Lucier said, "The college game was made for him.
 He's the best player I've ever stepped on the ice with, for or against, and that includes Tony Esposito and Keith Magnuson."

 Wakabayashi also played baseball at the University of Michigan and was named to the All-Big Ten Conference team as a second baseman.

-Japanese hockey
+Professional and coaching

 In January 1967, Wakabayashi signed with the Detroit Red Wings and was assigned to play with the Red Wings' farm club in Memphis, Tennessee.
-He played in 1967 for the Memphis Red Wings and the Johnstown Jets.
-However, as one columnist later observed, "5-6, 150 pound Japanese forwards were not in great demand in the National Hockey League."
-In 1968, Wakabayashi moved to Japan, where he played 11 years in the Japan Ice Hockey League, mostly for the Kokudo Bunnies.
-He was regularly among the league's leading scorers and played seven consecutive seasons without a penalty.
+He played in 1967 for the Memphis Wings and the Johnstown Jets.
+However, as one columnist later observed, "5–6, 150 pound Japanese forwards were not in great demand in the National Hockey League."

+In 1968, Wakabayashi began to play in the Japan Ice Hockey League, mostly for the Kokudo Bunnies.
+He won the MVP award and helped the Seibu Tetsudo team remain unbeaten in the 1971–72 season.
+For 11 years, he was regularly among the league's leading scorers, including seven consecutive seasons without a penalty.
 While still playing, Wakabayashi also became the team's head coach in 1978.
 Wakabayashi also coached the Japan men's national ice hockey team at several international events, including the 1980 Winter Olympics.
 He continued to coach in the Japanese Hockey League until 1994.

-Career with Seibu Canada
+He has also served as vice president of the Japan Ice Hockey Federation.

+Corporate career

-The owner of the Kokudo Bunnies, Yoshiaki Tsutsumi, owned the Seibu department store chain, the Seibu railroads and was Japan's largest landowner.
-After Wakabayashi's hockey career ended, Tsutsumi hired him as President of Seibu Canada, owner of the Westin Prince Hotel in Toronto.
-In a 2002 interview, Wakabayashi credited his Michigan experience as the key to his success: "If not for Al Renfrew and the Michigan hockey team, I would probably be working with my dad in the factory in Chatham.
+Yoshiaki Tsutsumi, who owned the Kokudo Bunnies, also owned the Seibu department store chain, the Seibu railroads, and was Japan's largest landowner.
+After Wakabayashi's hockey career ended, Tsutsumi hired him as President of Seibu Canada, which owned the Westin Prince Hotel in Toronto.
+In a 2002 interview, Wakabayashi credited his experience from the University of Michigan as the key to his success: "If not for Al Renfrew and the Michigan hockey team, I would probably be working with my dad in the factory in Chatham.
 I don't even want to think about that one."